fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 ```

 Various  test programs are provided to test (de)serialization of
 the classes.
-Here the XML Boost archive format is used.
+Here we use the XML Boost archive format.

+## Requirements

 This demo has been tested under Linux  but should work on any other OS
 with a descent  C++ compiler and Boost/Serialization  installed on the
 system.

 A CMake script is provided to build the full chain of software on Linux (DLLs and test executable).

-## Requirements

 These examples  have been  successfully tested  on Linux  Ubuntu 16.04 with :